amorken/proj-sys/README.md

 1. `pkg_config` (Linux and macOS targets)
     - uses [`pkg-config`](https://en.wikipedia.org/wiki/Pkg-config) to add search paths to the build script.
 Requires `pkg-config` to be installed (available on Homebrew, Macports, apt etc.)
 2. `bundled_proj` (Linux and macOS targets):
-    - allow the crate to internally build and depend on a bundled PROJ library.
+    - allow the crate to internally build and depend on a statically-linked bundled PROJ library.
 This may make it easier to compile the crate, but is not yet thoroughly tested.
-Note that SQLite3 must be present on your system if you wish to use this feature.
+Note that SQLite3, Curl, and Tiff must be present on your system if you wish to use this feature.

 ## License